lacework-alliances/aws-immersion-day/content/2_lacework_aws_integration/24_registry_integration.md

 ---
-title: "Container Registry Integration"
+title: "ECR Container Registry Integration"
 chapter: false
 draft: false
-weight: 23
+weight: 24
-pre: "<b>2.3 </b>"
+pre: "<b>2.4 </b>"
 ---

 If your development teams are doing microservices development and delivering container images, Lacework can be enabled to scan your